-(d) Disclosure/University Review.
+(d) Online courses.

-(1) Upon the creation of a Work and prior to any publication, the employee shall disclose to the president or president's representative any Work made in the course of University-supported efforts, together with an outline of the project and the conditions under which it was done.
+- (1) Employees who develop or substantially revise instructional materials for an online course without University Support as defined in 18.2(d) or without the use of UCF online instructional design services maintain full ownership of the course. - (2) Employees who develop or substantially revise an online course without University Support, as defined in 18.2(d), but with the use of UCF online instructional design services maintain ownership of the course, grant the University a non-exclusive license to continued internal use of the course material for instructional purposes. - (3) Employees who develop or substantially revise an online course, whether under (d)(1) or (d)(2), and who terminate their employment with the University maintain ownership of the the course material, but the University retains the right to continued internal use of the course materials for instructional purposes. - (de) Disclosure/University Review. - (1) Upon the creation of a Work and prior to any publication, the employee shall disclose to the president or president's University's representative any Work that was not made in the course of Independent Creative Effortthe course of University-supported efforts, together with an outline of the project and the conditions under which it was done.
 Consistent with the provisions of Section 18.3.(c) above, employees need not disclose any Work regarding books, articles, and similar Works the intended purpose of which is to disseminate the results of academic research or scholarly Work.

-(2) The president or president's representative shall assess the relative equities of the employee and the University in the Work.
+(2) The president or president's University's representative shall assess the relative equities of the employee and the University in the Work.

-(3) Within one-hundred twenty (120) days after such disclosure, the president or president's representative will inform the employee whether the University seeks an interest in the Work, and a written agreement shall thereafter be negotiated to reflect the interests of both parties, including provisions relating to the equities of the employee and the allocation of proceeds resulting from such Work.
+(3) Within one-hundred twenty (120) ninety days after such disclosure, the president or president's University's representative will inform the employee whether the University seeks an interest in the Work, and a written agreement shall thereafter be negotiated to reflect the interests of both parties, including provisions relating to the equities of the employee and the allocation of proceeds resulting from such Work.
 Allocation of proceeds/royalties shall be made in accordance with the University's policy on copyrights and patents.
 The agreement will also include provisions relating to the creation, use, and revision of such Works by the University or the employee, as well as provisions relating to the use or revision of such Works by persons other than the University or employee.
-All such agreements shall comport with and satisfy any preexisting commitments to outside sponsoring contractors.
+All such agreements shall comport with and satisfy any preexisting terms or commitments to outside sponsoring contractors or agencies.